astrotime/timenomad_app/index.md

 <img class="promo lazyload" data-srcset="/images/time-nomad-light-and-dark-theme.png 1x, /images/time-nomad-light-and-dark-theme@2x.png 2x, /images/time-nomad-light-and-dark-theme@3x.png 3x" alt="Astrological software on mobile phone with light and dark themes">

-Time Nomad keeps you in touch with ever changing configuration of planets, minor bodies and asteriods.
-It’s a modern astrological tool designed to be in your pocket and give you **answers in real time**.
-Astronomical and astrological information is presented in unadorned, concise yet expressive manner to help you see the bigger picture.
+Time Nomad keeps you in touch with ever changing configuration of planets, minor bodies, asteriods and the fixed stars.
+It’s a modern astrology app designed to give you **answers in real time**.
+Astronomical and astrological information is presented in an unadorned, concise yet expressive manner to help you see the bigger picture.

-Time Nomad comes with useful iOS **event notifications** that notify about upcoming events — in advance — aspects, transits, solar and lunar returns, phases of the Moon and Moon Void of Course.
+Time Nomad comes with useful iOS **event notifications** that notify about upcoming events — in advance — aspects, transits, solar and lunar returns, phases of the Moon and the Moon Void of Course.

-The app supports both **tropical and sidereal Zodiac**.
+The app supports both **tropical and sidereal zodiac** systems.
 The sidereal Zodiac reporting comes with a variety of ayanamsa.

 <div class="float-clear"></div>